OfficeDev/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 ### Shared test suite

-The seventeen shared test scenarios are designed to cover testable requirements for MS-FSSHTTP behavior in both MS-WOPI and MS-FSSHTTP-FSSHTTPB test suites.
+17 shared test scenarios are designed to cover testable requirements for MS-FSSHTTP behavior in both MS-WOPI and MS-FSSHTTP-FSSHTTPB test suites.
 The following table lists the scenarios in the shared test suite.